Blog.

 Read More

-Nyah Marcano Nyah Marcano
+Nyah M. Nyah M.

 Comm(unity) Day

-Community Day is an event dedicated to uplifting the Metro East community by connecting residents with valuable resources, job employers, and pathways to education, health, and wealth.
+Community Day is an event dedicated to uplifting the Metro-East community by connecting residents with valuable resources, job employers, and pathways to education, health, and wealth.
 Join us next year as we continue to restore opportunity and move forward together because when we invest in health, wealth and jobs, we invest in our future.

 Read More